Cattle drenching: Oral

 Using an oral drench gun attached to the back of the operator, anthelmintic chemicals which are in a pack worn on the back are administered down the throat of the animal.
-The operator must put the cows head in a head bail or crush and use one hand to pry open its mouth and the other to slowly release the drench into the throat.
+The operator must put the cow's head in a head bail or crush and use one hand to pry open its mouth and the other to slowly release the drench into the throat.
 Oral drenching can cause problems if the drench is administered to the wrong part of the throat causing the drench to go into the lungs.
 This could potentially kill or make a cow seriously ill.
 The trachea leading to the lungs is located at the middle-back of the throat.
 The oesophagus is in the back left and this is where the stomach is located and where the drench should be administered.
 Care must be taken not to damage the tongue, gums or throat.

 Injection

 Injection is applied through a syringe to the neck or shoulders of the cow.
 Depending on the type of chemical used it can either be injected into the skin or muscle of the neck.
 The amount of drench used depends on the weight of the cows, but is usually between 2-5 mL.
 No more than one dose should be administered, as two doses could lead to death or serious sickness.
 Injecting cattle needs to be done carefully as irritation can cause large lumps on the side of the beast and be rendered ineffective.